This section contains guidance on how to apply the Government of Yukon branding to your products. These products include:

 First Nations acknowledgement

 You can include text to recognize First Nations' Traditional Territories in the line under your email signature.
 It should be in 9pt Arial font, with no bold or italics.
+Find more guidance on including an acknowledgement of the traditional territories where you work.

 We've included 4 sample layouts to illustrate how various combinations of the brand elements can be tailored to suit the content of your documents.